HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/pop-hpovappliancepermission.md

 ## Description

-Upon successful login, the caller can change their active permissions, and operate in a less priviledge mode at anytime by using the `Push-HPOVAppliancePermission`.
+Upon successful login, the caller can change their active permissions, and operate in a less priviledge mode at anytime by using the Push-HPOVAppliancePermission.
 Use this Cmdlet to reset the appliance connection active permissions.
 A new SessionID token will be stored within the ApplianceConnection, and the ConnectionPermissions within the ActivePermissions property that were not provided will have their State set to "true".

 ## Examples